O1ahmad/ansible-role-systemd/README.md

 **[Swap]**

-Encapsulate memory swap partitions or files of the operating system.
+Encapsulates memory swap partitions or files of the operating system.

 #### Example